A truly authentic Italian recipe made from only the freshest ingredients grown on Italian soil is without doubt one of the great pleasures of life.

 Whichever one you try I'm sure you'll enjoy it...a taste of Italy makes life just a little more dolce wherever you may be!

 Have you ever thought about learning to cook like an Italian?

-If you have then I've put together a list of great cooking and unique Italian holidays - just select the one you like in your favourite region of Italy - and Order a FREE Travel Brochure!
+If you have then I've put together a list of great cooking as well as unique Italian holidays - just select the one you like in your favorite region of Italy - and Order a FREE Travel Brochure!

 Now let me get on with the recipes...

-The Marches (discover more here) is one of the lesser known culinary regions of Italy.
-Le Marche has a cuisine that combines the best Italian cooking traditions of Northern Italy with the great culinary traditions of South Italy.
+The Marche (discover more here) is one of the lesser known culinary regions of Italy.
+It's cuisine combines the best Italian cooking traditions of Northern Italy with the great culinary traditions of South Italy.

 The region is marked by two distinct culinary types.
-The first is that of the coastal region where seafood dominates.
+The first is that of the coastal region where seafood is the order of the day.
 The seafood soups and seafood recipes of this region are legendary throughout Italy.
 Inland the cuisine is dominated by the truffle, mushroom and olive.

-The olive is in fact probably the unifying element of Marchese cuisine, being used often on both the coast and inland.
+The olive is the unifying element of Marchese cuisine, used often on both the coast and inland.
 The olives of Le Marche are as renowned in Italy as their Tuscan cousins and are noted for their huge size.

 The great taste of the olives themselves is further enhanced by the awesome stuffed olive antipasti of this area.
-The olives are stuffed with mince, parmesan, egg and spices.
+These huge olives are stuffed with mince, parmesan, egg and spices.
 The amazing taste that results is impossible to describe.